Changes to course of study

 Requiring additional time to complete your course for any other reason

 Sometimes, you may have mitigating circumstances which mean that your course end date has been extended.
 If you need additional time on your Student Visa you will need to make a Student Visa application from your home country in order to obtain a visa to cover the remainder of your studies.

 Please note: If you are currently undertaking a PhD and you need additional time to complete your course, you are able to make a visa application in the UK for this purpose.
 You are not required to leave the UK and apply from your home country.
 For further information on applying for a visa from within the UK please see our section: Applying for a student visa in the UK.

 Students moving from an MEng / MSci to a BEng / BSc

-If you commenced studying on a 4 year PhD, and you have now decided you want to move to the MPhil OR an academic decision at exam board means that you have to move onto an MPhil, you will have to leave the UK to make a new Student Visa application for the new programme of study.
+If you commenced studying on a 4 year PhD, and you have now decided you want to move to the MPhil OR an academic decision at exam board means that you have to move onto an MPhil, you will need to make a new Student Visa application for the lower-level course.
+You can make the application in the UK.

 Students resitting exams or repeating a year